kristrev/multihomed-routing/README.md

 create/remove them depends on the user-case and system configuration.
 In MONROE, we store the configuration files in /var/run/network-conf and these files are generated/removed when interfaces are connect/disconnect.
-We assume that all dynamic interfaces will be configured using DHCP, so all files are on the following format:
+We assume that all dynamic interfaces will be configured using DHCP, so all files have the following format:

 `iface <ifname> inet dhcp`